yuhonghong66/SimpleSeq2Seq/README.md

 - `interpreter.py`
   - Run the model trained by `train.py`.
-  - You can talk to ChatBot.
+  - You can talk to ChatBot or Translator.

 ## Requirement